Frank O'Connor (actor, born 1897): Painting

 In 1956, while Rand was writing a novel she up to that point tentatively titled The Strike, O'Connor suggested that she rename it Atlas Shrugged, a phrase which had up to then only been the title of a chapter in the book.
 Rand adopted Atlas Shrugged as the novel's title.
 She later averred, "When I couldn't think of a title for one of my novels, he did.
 He told the whole story in two words".
+When a circle of Rand's associates threw a party to celebrate Atlas Shrugged's publication, O'Connor put together flower arrangements for the event.

 O'Connor oil painted Man Also Rises, which Rand reported was his depiction of a sunset they saw in San Francisco.
 A reproduction of Man Also Rises was used as the cover art for the 1968 twenty-fifth anniversary edition of The Fountainhead; Rand dubbed it "the proper climax of the book's history".

-O'Connor "withdrew into his painting" in the 1960s.
+O'Connor increased his time and attention spent on painting in the 1960s.
 The Art Students League was a rare respite in his life, and he wanted to be known there as himself rather than only as Ayn Rand's husband.
 He eventually won a seat on the league's Board of Control.

 Later life

 As O'Connor aged, his health declined.
-A surgery temporarily staved off painful contractions in his hands' tendons in the late-1960s, but the difficulty recurred in 1968, and he withdrew from the Art Students League and resigned from its Board of Control.
-The Brandens reported often finding him drinking alcohol as Rand pulled him into her increasingly contentious social world, including by having O'Connor be present for difficult conversations between Rand and Nathaniel during the waning period of their affair.
-(Rand broke off her affair with Branden in 1968, after learning that he was having another affair with a different, younger woman.)
+A surgery temporarily staved off painful contractions in his hands' tendons in the late 1960s, but the difficulty recurred in 1968, and he withdrew from the Art Students League and resigned from its Board of Control.
+The Brandens reported often finding him drinking alcohol as Rand pulled him into her increasingly contentious social world, including by having O'Connor be present for difficult conversations between Rand and Nathaniel Branden during the waning period of their affair, before she broke it off in 1968 after learning that Branden was having another affair with a different, younger woman.

 O'Connor continued accompanying Rand.
 He gave her a ring with forty rubies to celebrate their fortieth wedding anniversary in 1969.
-In 1974, he was a guest, with Rand, to the swearing in of Alan Greenspan (one of Rand's acolytes in Objectivism) to the Council of Economic Advisers.
+In 1974, he was a guest, with Rand, to the swearing in of Alan Greenspan (one of Rand's former acolytes in Objectivism) to the Council of Economic Advisers.

 In the late 1970s, O'Connor's health worsened further.
 He mentally declined, fell victim to alcoholism, and eventually became homebound.
 Sometimes, he could not recognize people; sometimes he refused to eat and was "terribly frightened" when Rand tried to force him.
 He still retained his habit of standing when a woman entered the room.

 O'Connor died on November 7, 1979, at New York Hospital.
 He was buried in Kensico Cemetery in Valhalla, New York.
 When Rand died a few years later, in 1982, she was buried in Kensico next to O'Connor.